PythWare/Kybernes-Tools/README.md

 # Harklight, KVS Audio Tool

-Harklight is meant to be used with Aldnoah Engine (since AE handles subcontainer rebuilding which a lot of KVS files are stored in) but it has standalone usage.
+Harklight is meant to be used with GokonSoftworks (since it handles subcontainer rebuilding which a lot of KVS files are stored in) but it has standalone usage.
 Harklight can decrypt KVS files to playable Oggs, convert Oggs to valid KVS files, and has a rad custom GUI all done in Python.
 It supports single or batch usage.

 <img width="1909" height="1032" alt="kv1" src="https://github.com/user-attachments/assets/f50e7db1-c3a4-4959-af3e-579cb1d7303b" />
 <img width="1909" height="1037" alt="kv2" src="https://github.com/user-attachments/assets/d3d5314e-9cec-4dbb-a70c-dad02d844958" />